Diamond Hair Clinic and Dr. Mehmet Demircioglu

 Every patient has different hair quality, a different pattern of hair loss, and different expectations.

-I prefer a slower process, where the decision fits the patient instead of the patient fitting a package.
+I prefer a slower process where the decision fits the patient rather than the patient fitting a package.

 I accept one patient per day and a maximum of ten patients per month.